 AerDragon is a joint venture with 50% owned by China Aviation Supplies Holding Company and the other 50% owned in equal parts by us, affiliates of Crédit Agricole Corporate and Investment Bank, and East Epoch Limited.
 This joint venture enhances our presence in the Chinese market and our ability to lease our aircraft and engines throughout the entire Asia/Pacific region.
-We provide accounting related services to AerDragon, and guaranteed debt previously secured by certain aircraft which AerDragon purchased directly from us for a fee.
-The guaranteed debt was repaid in full in August 2017, and therefore the obligations of AerDragon are non-recourse to us.
+We provide accounting related services to AerDragon.

-As of March 31, 2018, AerDragon had 29 narrowbody aircraft on lease to ten airlines.
+As of June 30, 2018, AerDragon had 29 narrowbody aircraft on lease to ten airlines.